raaksss/chat_bot/README.md

 # chat_bot
-An AI using ML APIs and models
+An AI using Vector Search, Pinecone and cosine similarity.